pieeg-club/EEGwithRaspberryPI/README.md

  [robot_control.py](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Robot_control/robot_control.py) script to control a robot by blinking

 Connect the shield to Raspberry PI 3 or RaspberryPI4 and after that connect the device to a battery (power supply) and connect electrodes.
 Full galvanic isolation from mains required.
 This also applies to the monitor.
 Use only a monitor that is powered by the RaspberryPI, as in the picture below, left.
 Electrodes positioned according to International 10-20 system, right.
 ![alt tag](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/fig.7.bmp "general view")​

 #### Device pinout
-Shiled connceted with raspbberryPI only in the netxt points
+Shield connected with raspbberryPI only in the next points
   43  +5V
   44  GND
   37  MOSI